-The following settings are available in this screen:
+The following screen displays:

-Enable Wireless Router Radio.
+- 2. Adjust the following settings as needed: - Enable Wireless Router Radio.
 You can completely turn off the wireless portion of the wireless router by clearing this check box.
 Select this check box again to enable the wireless portion of the router.
-When the wireless radio is disabled, other members of your household can use the router by connecting their computers to the router with an Ethernet cable.
+When the wireless radio is disabled, other members of your household can use the router by connecting their computers to the router with an Ethernet cable. - Enable 20/40 MHZ Coexistence.
+By default, this check box is selected so that your wireless network does not interfere with other wireless networks in your area.
+This setting might reduce the maximum speed of your 2.4-GHz wireless network to half when another wireless network is detected in your environment.
+If you want to maintain maximum speed for your wireless network regardless of other networks in your area, clear this check box.